newOcean/webrtc-ios/README.md

     - ios-example/libs/libjingle_peerconnection_objc.a
     - ios-example/libs/libvideo_render_module.a

-To build XCode iOS app only:
+To build XCode iOS app only for device (not simulator):
 - project location: webrtc-ios/ios-example/AppRTCDemo.xcodeproj
-- Open the XCode project and set target for iPad
+- Open the XCode project and set target for iPad / iPhone
 - Build and run
 - Should work without changes

-To build the video and jingle libs yourself, then XCode iOS app:
+To build the video and jingle libs yourself, which you can then copy back into the ios-example/libs directory:
+- Download a copy of the Google WebRTC build tools and code [here](http://www.webrtc.org/reference/getting-started)
-- Copy the webrtc_obj files into this dir ...projdir.../trunk/talk/app/webrtc/objc
+- Copy the files in the webrtc_obj dir into this dir ...projdir.../trunk/talk/app/webrtc/objc
-- build the AppRTCDemo: wrios && gclient runhooks && ninja -C out_ios/Debug AppRTCDemo
+- Build the AppRTCDemo target: wrios && gclient runhooks && ninja -C out_ios/Debug AppRTCDemo
-- copy libs into Xcode build cp ...projdir.../trunk/out_ios/Debug/libvideo_render_module.a ...projdir.../ios_app/webrtc-ios/ios-example/libs
+- Copy the resulting libs back into the Xcode project cp ...projdir.../trunk/out_ios/Debug/libvideo_render_module.a ...projdir.../ios_app/webrtc-ios/ios-example/libs
 - I am not using the trunk dir provided in this repo.
-Using the google one instead.
+Using the Google trunk that you downloaded in step one instead.

 My Test setup:
 - MacBook Pro wih OSX 10.7